Vidvox/vvedu/pages/teaching/teaching_module_1.md

 - Add Live Inputs to project
 - Close browser window
 5. Trigger live input / webcam
+6. Launch Syphon demo apps: Simple Server, Project Milk Syphon
+- Select option from Layer Source menu
+- Add to media bin from media browser or right+click menu
+7. If available, demonstration using Blackmagic capture
+8. If multiple computers are available, use NDI® test apps or another copy of VDMX to demonstrate NDI send / receive

 #### Introduction to FX
 Continuing from above.